List of My Hero Academia characters: Ketsubutsu Academy

 A third-year student at Ketsubutsu Academy whose Quirk Vibrate (振動する/震う/揺らす, Shindō Suru/Furuu/Yurasu) allows him to channel powerful vibrations through any surface he touches with his hands.
 The Shindo in Shindo Suru is a reference to his last name.
 At first glance, Yo appears to be a polite and friendly individual.
 He gives others the benefit of the doubt and believes they have pure hearts.
 However, this is a facade to get others to lower their guard.
 Preferring to be tactful, he is a natural leader and a talented strategist who can remain calm and rational in chaotic situations.
 Although he is very competitive, he appears to respect the effort put forth by his competitors.
-Even so, he's not afraid to exploit their weaknesses.
+Even so, he is not afraid to exploit their weaknesses.
 During the Dark Hero Arc, Yo was pinned down by Muscular and is seemingly about to be killed, until he is rescued by the masked figure who is none other than Izuku Midoriya.
 The former regains consciousness, thinks about how the masked figure looks like a kid that he met at the Provisional Hero License Exam, and wonders if they are the same person.